All Products

 New

-Function Compute integrates with Alibaba Cloud Managed Service for OpenTelemetry.
-Based on the de facto standard OpenTelemetry W3C protocol, this service helps you identify and diagnose performance bottlenecks in distributed applications.
-This significantly improves developer and O&M efficiency in serverless architectures.
+Function Compute now integrates with Alibaba Cloud Managed Service for OpenTelemetry.
+This service is based on the W3C protocol of the de facto standard OpenTelemetry.
+It helps you easily identify and diagnose performance bottlenecks in distributed applications.
+This significantly improves development and O&M efficiency in a serverless architecture.

 Configure Tracing Analysis